Design and main ideas

 Various good little ideas made it into the program design in the year between April 2011 and April 2012 (when the old work ended), but in a rough and sometimes buggy form, requiring later clean-up.
 Other ideas from 2012–2014, along with later ones, remain to be explored – or really elaborated into something both useful and concrete enough to explore – more thoroughly for extending and reworking features.
 The old code also contained some little false starts, more of them being added over time.

-Early timing & nesting design
+Early timing & nesting design, more processing stages

 The April 2012 program had grown a parser producing a flat list structure for time-ordered events (the main nodes), combined with tree structures attached to events (for data nodes for the things added or changed in a step, which may involve nested syntax elements).
 This corresponds fairly simply to the language: time-ordering is one dimension of structure, and nesting as in e.g. setting up oscillators for modulaton is another.
-But some of the semantics had begun to be handled after parsing but before interpretation, a middle-layer straightening out some final details of timing which were too messy to attempt during parsing.
+But some of the semantics had begun to be handled after parsing but before interpretation, a middle-layer straightening out some final details of timing which seemed too messy to attempt during parsing.
 (It also counted and allocated needed voices for audio generation prior to running it.)

 The way time placement and nesting works together in the language, one main node in the list of timed steps may provide a full tree of data nodes used e.g. when an oscillator arrangement is first introduced, while another main node for a later time provides an update including a sub-tree with data nodes for only what was changed (an ocillator is changed to use a new modulator introduced after a time, say).
 An updating main node could also contain data which clears links, e.g. removing modulators from an oscillator.

 Another type of nesting exists which applies to time, but it is flattened away by the post-parse semantics code.
 It was originally added early and buggily for the old "compound steps" feature – a syntax extension for writing a series of timed changes for one object together, without advancing the timing for other objects.
 That way, timed updates can be grouped per object, rather than rigidly according to a global flow of time.
-This is implemented by producing the global timeline just after parsing, first allowing timing to branch out – temporarily placing such main nodes in side-timeline lists attached to other main nodes.
+This was implemented by producing the global timeline just after parsing, first allowing timing to branch out – temporarily placing such main nodes in side-timeline lists attached to other main nodes.
 The same design was tweaked a little for the 2022 "gapshift" feature replacing an earlier oscillator parameter (s) for padding time durations with leading silent time.

 Parsing like a calculator, calculating like a parser